 This new structure means there are fewer grades for the lower ability ranges: grades 1, 2, and 3, compared to grades G, F, E and D. For the mid to high ability range, the new grading structure has more grades available, so that it will be possible to differentiate better between students: grades 4–9 (six grades), compared to C–A* (four grades).

 Broadly the same proportion of students will receive a grade 4 and above on the new grading system as currently achieve a grade C and above.
-Grade C – which currently counts for inclusion on league tables – straddles all of grade 4 and the lower part of the new grade 5 (pictured right, Ofqual’s postcard circulated to schools in July).
-Current DfE policy is that grade 5 has been identified as ‘a good pass’ and will count as a headline performance table measure in 2017 and 2018.
+Grade C – which currently counts for inclusion on league tables – straddles all of grade 4 and the lower part of the new grade 5 (see Ofqual’s updated slide pack, circulated to schools in March 2017).

 The reformed GCSEs in mathematics, combined science, biology, chemistry, physics and modern foreign languages will be tiered.
 For the higher tier, students will be able to get grades 9–4, with an allowed grade 3.
 This means that students who just miss a grade 4 will be awarded a grade 3.
 For the foundation tier, students will be able to get grades 1–5, so that students who are entered for the foundation tier can still achieve a good pass.
 For the double award in combined science, the higher tier grades will be 9-9 to 4-4 (with the 'allowed grades' still to be confirmed), and the foundation tier grades will be 1-1 to 5-5.
 Since these are linear qualifications, students will have to sit either all foundation tier components or all higher tier components.